dublinlinuxorg/site/README.md

 This repository is designated for the [Dublin Linux website](https://dublinlinux.org).

 Feel free to contribute to the site, submit any issues you may find, or anything else.

+If you want to get more involved in the development of the site, please consider joining our [Matrix channel](https://matrix.to/#/!lfSGseSPnQWsUaYZda:matrix.org?via=matrix.org&via=matrix.dublinlinux.org)